ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/server/kb/advanced-replication-details.markdown

 ## Influence on metadata

 The replication module arrives with triggers performed on every PUT operation.
 They take care of tracking an ancestry of a document (or an attachment) and building its history when it moves between database instances.
-These information are stored in metadata under special system keys:
+This information is stored in metadata under special system keys:

 * *Raven-Replication-Version* that describes a file version in a database,
 * *Raven-Replication-Source* which is a database identifier where a file was put,
 * *Raven-Replication-History* where old pairs of source and version are collected.

 As already mentioned, these values are added to metadata only if the replication is active.
-It means that the scenario for enabling database replication when documents are already there is not supported.
+The scenario for enabling database replication when documents are already there is not supported.

 ## History